 2005 December - Viktor Yushchenko becomes president after winning December election re-run.
 Relations with Russia sour, leading to frequent disputes over gas supplies and pipeline transit fees.

 2006 July - Socialist Party abandons Orange Revolution allies to form coalition with Viktor Yanukovych's Party of Regions and the Communists.

 2007 December - Yulia Tymoshenko is appointed prime minister again, in coalition with President Yushchenko's party.

 2008 October - Global financial crisis leads to decline in demand for steel, causing price of one of the country's main exports to collapse.
 Value of Ukrainian currency falls sharply and investors pull out.

 2010 February - Viktor Yanukovych is declared winner of second round of presidential election.
-His main rival, Prime Minister Yulia Tymoshenko, refuses to accept the result, alleging fraud.

 2010 June - Parliament votes to abandon Nato membership aspirations.

 2011 October - A court jails former Yulia Tymoshenko for abuse of power over a gas deal with Russia in 2009.

 2013 November - Tens of thousands of protesters take to the streets to protest at the government's sudden decision to abandon plans to sign an association agreement with the EU, blaming Russian pressure.

 2014 February - Security forces kill at least 77 protesters in Kiev.
 President Yanukovych flees to Russia, opposition takes over.